rickhull/dotcfg/README.md

 ```

 ### Suggestions For Success
-Use this in apps, not libraries.  `require 'dotcfg'` should only show up in bin/ files and never those of lib/
+Use this in apps, not libraries.  `require 'dotcfg'` should only show up in bin/ files and never those of lib/.
+Not that anything expensive is done at requiretime -- the config file is only read upon DotCfg instantiation.